-If you have a Harry Potter enthusiast in your house, you’ll want to try your own Harry Potter Potions Class and Experiments, either for a birthday party or just for fun.
-I’m thrilled to be joining Rae Gun’s annual Harry Potter blog hop.
-Go here to see all the posts about Harry Potter from bloggers around the web.
+Want to make some magical Harry Potter potions?
+If you have a Harry Potter fan in your house, you’ll want to try this Harry Potter Potions Class and with exciting experiments– either for a birthday party or just for fun.

-Don’t miss this list of more books to read if you love Harry Potter books!
+Don’t miss this list of good books to read if you love the HP books and want more magical adventure stories.

 Harry Potter Potions Class Experiments

-Gather your supplies.
+Gather your supplies and ingredients.
 Cover your table with a plastic table cloth.

-Print out the directions, slide into a plastic sleeve, and distribute to the students in your potions class.
+Print out the directions, slide them into a plastic sleeve, and distribute them to the students in your potions class.
+(Or birthday party.)

 Wear safety goggles just in case.
-(And because they look smashing.)
+(Also, because they look smashing.)

 Get started with your experiments!